CarlKCarlK/rustconf24.handson/wasm_browser1.md

 set PATH=%PATH%;%USERPROFILE%\.chrome-for-testing\chrome-win64;%USERPROFILE%\.chrome-for-testing\chromedriver-win64
 ```

-You should be able to run `chrome` and see Chrome for Testing.
+You should be able to run `chromedriver --version` and see ChromeDriver's version.

 ## Test Set Up